 Kozelek's favorite Red House Painters album, however, is Old Ramon.

-Narm- Because Mark is such an emotionally impacted singer, there are times where he can come off as just plain corny to people.
+Narm- Because Mark is such an emotionally impacted singer, there are times where he can come off as just plain corny.
 Some examples:

 "Cabezon" with it's hokey, overly-Americana like feel to it.